Single transferable vote

-The single transferable vote (STV) or proportional-ranked choice voting (P-RCV) (Note: This name is a misnomer, as there exist several other proportional ranked voting methods including CPO-STV, the Expanding approvals rule, and Schulze STV.
-See also Instant-runoff voting#Terminology.), also known as PR-STV and "proportional representation by means of the single transferable vote", is a multi-winner electoral system in which each voter casts a single vote in the form of a ranked ballot.
+The single transferable vote (STV) or proportional-ranked choice voting (P-RCV), (Note: This name is a misnomer, as there exist several other proportional ranked voting methods including CPO-STV, the Expanding approvals rule, and Schulze STV.
+See also Instant-runoff voting#Terminology.) also known as PR-STV and "proportional representation by means of the single transferable vote", is a multi-winner electoral system in which each voter casts a single vote in the form of a ranked ballot.
 Voters have the option to rank candidates, and their vote may be transferred according to alternative preferences if their preferred candidate is eliminated or elected with surplus votes, so that their vote is used to elect someone they prefer over others in the running.
 STV aims to approach proportional representation based on votes cast in the district where it is used, so that each vote is worth about the same as another.

 STV is a family of multi-winner proportional representation electoral systems.
 The proportionality of its results and the proportion of votes actually used to elect someone are equivalent to those produced by proportional representation election systems based on lists.
-STV systems can be thought of as a variation on the largest remainders method that uses candidate-based solid coalitions, rather than party lists.
+STV systems can be thought of as allowing solid coalitions to cast voter-determined lists of individual candidates in elections using the largest remainders method to elect the winning candidates, rather than list-based proportional systems where voters cast their ballot for lists of already grouped candidates.
 Surplus votes belonging to winning candidates (those in excess of an electoral quota) may be thought of as remainder votes.
 Surplus votes may be transferred from a successful candidate to another candidate and then possibly used to elect that candidate.

 Under STV, votes are transferred to a voter's subsequent preferences if necessary, and depending on how the voter marked their preferences, a vote may be transferred across party lines, to a candidate on a different party slate, if that is how the voter marked their preferences.
 This allows voters of parties with too few votes to win a seat for their own candidates to have an effect on which candidates of parties with more support are elected.
 Additionally, this means most voters' preferences contribute to the election of a candidate they supported rather than being wasted on candidates who were not elected or on candidates who received more votes than needed to achieve election.

 Under STV, no one party or voting bloc can take all the seats in a district unless the number of seats in the district is very small or almost all the votes cast are cast for one party's candidates (which is seldom the case).
 This makes it different from other commonly used candidate-based systems.
 In winner-take-all or plurality systems – such as first-past-the-post (FPTP), instant-runoff voting (IRV), and block voting – one party or voting bloc can take all seats in a district.